mlzxy/qsparse/README.md

 Documentation can be accessed from [Read the Docs](https://qsparse.readthedocs.io/en/latest/).

-Examples of applying QSPARSE to different tasks are provided at [qsparse-examples](https://github.com/mlzxy/qsparse-examples).

 ## Contribute

 The development environment can be setup as (Python >= 3.6 is required):